Cyrken/html-css/using-images/README.md

 #### Linear gradients

-Linear gradients are a gradient build on a single direction, we can specify the direction in our gradient as well as many colour stops.
+Linear gradients are a gradient built in a single direction, we can specify the direction of our gradient as well as many colour stops.

 ```css
 body {